randy-rebucas/lingkod-ph/docs/application-documentation.md

 ---

-*This documentation provides a comprehensive overview of the Lingkod PH application, including user roles, permissions, features, and technical implementation details.
+*This documentation provides a comprehensive overview of the LocalPro application, including user roles, permissions, features, and technical implementation details.
 For specific implementation details or additional information, please refer to the source code and related documentation files.*